osstech-jp/ldapcon2015/paper.md

 abstract:
  This paper introduces WiredTiger backend for OpenLDAP.
  WiredTiger is an embedded database having the characteristics of multi-core scalability and lock-free algorithms.
- We implemented a new OpenLDAP backend called back-wt that using WiredTiger database and then we measured the performance.
+ We implemented a new OpenLDAP backend called back-wt that is using WiredTiger database and then measured the performance.

 ---